uhs-robert/bash-scripts/README.md

 > The script will place the converted PDF output in the same directory as the original file.

 ## add2emu
-This script moves all files from the current directory to a specified emulator folder for BATOCERA.
-The emulator folder is determined by the emulator name, and the type specifies the base folder (either 'rom' or 'music').
+This script moves all files from the current directory to a specified emulator folder.
+This script is intended for usage with Batocera and uses their folder structure but can be used with any emulator as long as you have the same folder/file organization.

+You will need a folder setup as follows:
+- Group all of your emulators in a single directory like: `emulators/ps2` and `emulators/gc` etc:
+- Each folder should have a `roms` folder inside of it like `emulators/ps2/roms` etc:

+With the setup above, make sure the `base_path` variable inside of the script matches the location of your `emulators` folder directory.

 ### Requirements
 - **Dependencies**: